Global Arts Information

 The performances are also offered to home school families.
 Seats must be paid for at time of booking.
 Children should be of school age unless a program is advertised for Pre-school audiences.
 Every child, regardless of age, must have a paid seat.

 Due to the demand for tickets from our school groups, we are unable to offer these performances to the general public.
 Many of these performances are also available in our evening series.
-Children's tickets for the evening performances are just $5 - $20 depending upon performance.
-In the rare event that a school performance is not sold-out, tickets will be made available to the general public two (2) weeks prior to the performance.
+In the rare event that a school performance is not sold-out, tickets may be made available to the general public two (2) weeks prior to the performance.
 Please call the main box office at (413) 545-2511 or 1-800-999-UMAS (8627).
-Tickets will not be made available for programs that have an evening performance option.
+Tickets may not be made available for programs that have an evening performance option.

 Since most shows sell-out, we recommend booking as far in advance as possible.
 For school and home school reservations, please call (413) 545-2116.
 Your reservations will be confirmed in writing within two (2) weeks.